Recognized Versus Unrecognized Hazards Toolbox Talk

 Slips, Trips, and Falls

-When work is being performed on a construction site, there are going to be many hazards present.
-Such as uneven ground, materials out, and different surface conditions.
+When work is being performed on a construction site, there are going to be many slip, trip, and fall hazards present such as uneven ground, materials out, and different surface conditions.
 Tripping over a board or piece of equipment can result in a twisted ankle.

 It is important to keep a tidy work environment to cut down on the number of hazards that are present.
 Such as: